When I first released my Protein Cheesecake Bites recipe a little while back, it became an instant hit.

 - 2 tsp Vanilla Extract

-- 30g Powdered Sugar Substitute (I used Swerve)
+- 30g Powdered Sugar Substitute

-- 54g Fat Free Cool Whip
+- 54g Fat Free Cool Whip (or any Cool Whip)

-Ingredients for Coating
+Ingredients for Oreo Crust

 - Let your cream cheese and cool whip sit out at room temperature for 10-15 minutes.
 This is optional, but will make it significantly easier to mix everything if they are softened.